-- 3. Disconnect the ball joint ball stud from the steering arm tapered hole using a suitable tool. - 4.
-Secure the steering arm and remove the ball joint using a ball joint spanner wrench or similar device on the base.
-Steering arm may be removed to facilitate ball joint removal.
-See the steering arm replacement section as needed.
+- 3. Disconnect the ball joint ball stud from the Relay Rod tapered hole using a suitable tool. - 4.
+Secure the steering arm assembly and remove the ball joint using a ball joint spanner wrench or similar device on the base.
+Steering arm assembly may be removed to facilitate ball joint removal.
+See the steering arm assembly replacement section as needed.

-5. Inspect the ball joint stud and relay rod tapered hole(s).
-Replace relay rod if tapered hole(s) is worn.
+5. Inspect the ball joint stud and Relay Rod tapered hole(s).
+Replace Relay Rod if tapered hole(s) is worn.

-- 1. Clean the threaded hole in steering arm of any contamination. - 2.
-Apply thread adhesive Loctite #242 to the ball joint base threads and thread it into the steering arm by hand. - 3.
+- 1. Clean the threaded hole in steering arm assembly of any contamination. - 2.
+Apply thread adhesive Loctite #242 to the ball joint base threads and thread it into the steering arm assembly by hand. - 3.
 Tighten the base of the ball joint to 325-375 ft-lb (See Torque Table). - 4.
-Clean the relay rod tapered hole(s) of any contamination.
+Clean the Relay Rod tapered hole(s) of any contamination.
 Insert the ball joint stud into the tapered hole and secure it with the castle nut.